MicrosoftDocs/dynamics365smb-docs/business-central/admin-setup-and-administration.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
-ms.date: 03/12/2018
+ms.date: 0/07/2018
 ms.author: edupont

 ---
 # Administration
 Central administration tasks are usually performed by one role in the company.
 The scope of these tasks can depend on the company's size and the administrator's job responsibilities.
-These tasks can include managing database synchronization of job and email queues, setting up users, customizing the user interface, and managing encryption keys.
+These tasks can include managing database synchronization of job and email queues, setting up users, and customizing the user interface.

 Entering the correct setup values from the start is important to the success of any new business software. [!INCLUDE[d365fin](includes/d365fin_md.md)] includes a number of setup guides that help you set up core data.
 For more information, see [Setting Up Business Central](setup.md).